 If you have a bike fleet, then you must have a plan for regular maintenance and repairs.
 Depending on your physical set-up, you may also need re-balancing services, as bikes will migrate and not always be available where and when employees want them.
 Some companies, like Google and Genentech, contract for on-site maintenance while others have staff to handle it.

-Some companies offer on-site bike repair for commuters, through either a visiting mechanic or full- time mechanics on site like you’ll find at Facebook’s new Bike and Transportation Hub.
-Employees also appreciate DIY bike repair stations, like those at Salesforce.com, Facebook and Levi’s.
+Some companies offer on-site bike repair for commuters, through either a visiting mechanic or full- time mechanics on site like you’ll find at Facebook’s Bike and Transportation Hub.
+Employees also appreciate DIY bike repair stations, like those at Bill & Melinda Gates Foundation, McKinstry and Tableau.

 Like any good sustainability initiative, being a bike friendly business requires methods for motivating employee engagement.

-Some of these systems are evergreen, providing incentive throughout the year.
+Some incentive programs are evergreen, providing rewards throughout the year.
 Others are seasonal and tied to events like Bike-to-Work Day.
 Incentive Programs Clif Bar & Company has made bicycles a key part of their Sustainability Benefits Program and has made rewards a key part of participation.